Dan Jacobs

 Dan Van Rite did not take the traditional path to becoming a chef.
 As a boy, the Green Bay, WI., native wanted to be an accountant; once a bit older, his passion turned to architecture.
 While pursuing an architectural degree, Van Rite began working at a local restaurant, first as a server and then as a cook.
 After getting a taste of the kitchen, he knew he had found his true calling and outlet for his creative musings.
 Van Rite committed to cooking professionally, leaving architecture school just shy of graduation and enrolling in the Western Culinary Institute in Portland, Oregon.

 After graduating with high honors (1996), Van Rite cooked his way around the country – from working as a sous chef at a private ranch in Colorado to specializing in seafood in Florida, expanding his culinary repertoire and confidence.
-Throughout his travels, he embraced the responsibly raised lifestyle, cultivating relationships with farmers, fisherman, purveyors and growers, which became the foundation of his cooking style.
+Throughout his travels, he embraced the responsibly raised lifestyle, cultivating relationships with farmers, fishermen, purveyors and growers, which became the foundation of his cooking style.
 After four years, Van Rite was ready to return home and accepted the executive chef position at Hinterland in Green Bay, WI.
 Van Rite was given creative liberties with the menu at the popular gastropub and quickly caught the eye of diners and media alike.
 He then spent time as a private chef in Nantucket before returning to Hinterland, this time to open their Milwaukee location.
 Over the next eight years, Van Rite continued to hone his culinary skills, and his efforts led to him being selected by the James Beard Foundation three times as a semifinalist in the Best Chef: Midwest category (2010 – 2012).

 Having met Dan Jacobs through industry events, the two became friends and soon launched plans for their modern Chinese-American restaurant, DanDan.
 Van Rite and Jacobs opened DanDan in July 2016, bringing chef-driven Chinese food with a midwestern sensibility to Milwaukee’s dining scene.
 Shortly after opening DanDan, the duo opened a highly-acclaimed fine dining restaurant and chef’s table concept, EsterEv, inside DanDan.
-The restaurant, named for Van Rite’s grandmother Evelyn and Jacobs’ great-grandmother Ester, offers a globally influenced 10 course pre-fixe menu that changes weekly.
+The restaurant, named for Van Rite’s grandmother Evelyn and Jacobs’ great-grandmother Ester, offers a globally influenced 10-course pre-fixe menu that changes weekly.

 In the wake of the news that his partner, Dan Jacobs, was diagnosed with Kennedy’s Disease, Van Rite and Jacobs co-founded Dim Sum + Give Some, an annual event that brings the top restaurants in Milwaukee together to raise money for the Kennedy’s Disease Association.

 Van Rite lives in the Bayview neighborhood of Milwaukee.
-When he’s not in the kitchen, the avid traveler and outdoorsman can be found in his garden, or casting a line fly-fishing
+When he’s not in the kitchen, the avid traveler and outdoorsman can be found in his garden, or casting a line fly-fishing.